 UNESCO Chair on Open Technologies for Open Educational Resources and Open Learning at Jožef Stefan Institute

-The aim of the course is to equip the participants with basic knowledge, practical advice and hands-on experience to prepare them for their own design of Open Educational Resources (OER).
+The aim of the course was to equip the participants of the Open Education for a Better World international on-line mentoring programme with basic knowledge, practical advice and hands-on experience to prepare them for their own design of Open Educational Resources (OER).

-During the 5-day course, the participants will become familiar with open education design processes, methods and tools.
-They will learn from OER experts and practitioners how to align open education with developmental and strategic goals, they will get basic knowledge about OE concepts, about pedagogical and didactical issues as well as about content related issues in OE.
+During the 5-day course, the participants have become familiar with open education design processes, methods and tools.
+They learned from OER experts and practitioners how to align open education with developmental and strategic goals, they will get basic knowledge about OE concepts, about pedagogical and didactical issues as well as about content related issues in OE.

 To empower the participants for making a crucial step from an idea to the implementation of concrete OERs, platforms and tools for open education design will be addressed, followed with hands-on experience and a session on OER evaluation.